ExpressionEngine/ExpressionEngine-User-Guide/source/templates/template_engine.rst

    </modules/wiki/wiki_templates>` module, or the :doc:`Discussion
    Forum </modules/forum/forum_themes>` module.

-ExpressionEngine goes through several stages in the process of parsing each Template, and this article exposes the order of those parsing stages.
+ExpressionEngine goes through several stages to fully process each Template, and this article exposes the order of those rendering stages.
 Understanding how the system renders a template can help immensely when building pages and troubleshooting problems.

 The use of :doc:`Conditional Variables <globals/conditionals>` provides a great example here.
 Simple conditionals are parsed *before* module